Va838/Serverless-job-application/README.md

 ## Configuration

-- Update the API endpoint URLs in the frontend JavaScript as needed.
+- Update the API endpoint URLs in the frontend HTML as needed.
 - To change the S3 bucket for resumes, update the `bucketName` variable in the recruiter portal JavaScript file.

 ## Deployment